Hello and welcome to the podcast of Lotus Eaters episode 1236.

 Thank you very much for joining us.

-It seems that as it stands as we're finishing, the division has gotten even different.
+It seems that as it stands, as we're finishing, the division has gotten even different.

-It's gotten even worse.
+It's got even worse.

 Nick seems to have won this quite decisively.

-If it helped.
+If it helps.

 It's about the cause.

-If it helped.
+If it helps.

 The cause of making sure our pothole's got the England flag.